OMS-NetZero/FAIR/README.rst

 Usage
 -----

-FAIR takes emissions of greenhouse gases, aerosol and ozone precursors, and converts these into greenhouse gas concentrations, radiative forcing and temperature change.
+FaIR takes emissions of greenhouse gases, aerosol and ozone precursors, and converts these into greenhouse gas concentrations, radiative forcing and temperature change.

-There are two ways to run FAIR:
+There are two ways to run FaIR:

 #.
 Carbon dioxide emissions only with all other radiative forcings
    specified externally (specify ``useMultigas=False`` in the call to